eigmax/Ziren/docs/src/introducation/installation.md

 # Installation

-ZKM2 is now available for Linux and macOS systems.
+zkMIPS is now available for Linux and macOS systems.

 ## Requirements